-- Repeat from memory the Scout Oath, Scout Law, Scout motto, and Scout slogan.
+- 1a.
+Repeat from memory the Scout Oath, Scout Law, Scout motto, and Scout slogan.
 In your own words, explain their meaning. - 1b.
 Explain what Scout spirit is.
 Describe some ways you have shown Scout spirit by practicing the Scout Oath, Scout Law, Scout motto, and Scout slogan. - 1c.
 Demonstrate the Scout sign, salute, and handshake.
 Explain when they should be used. - 1d.
 Describe the First Class Scout badge and tell what each part stands for.
 Explain the significance of the First Class Scout badge. - 1e.
 Repeat from memory the Outdoor Code.
-In your own words, explain what the Outdoor Code means to you. - 1f.
+List the seven principles of Leave No Trace.
+Explain the difference between the two. - 1f.
 Repeat from memory the Pledge of Allegiance.
-In your own words, explain its meaning. - 2.
-After attending at least one Scout troop meeting, do the following: - 2a.
+In your own words, explain its meaning.

+- 2. After attending at least one Scout troop meeting, do the following: - 2a.
 Describe how the Scouts in the troop provide its leadership. - 2b.
-Describe the four steps of Scout advancement.
+Describe the four steps of Scout advancement. - 2c.

-- 2c.
 Describe what the Scouts BSA ranks are and how they are earned. - 2d.
 Describe what merit badges are and how they are earned. - 3a.
 Explain the patrol method.
 Describe the types of patrols that are used in your troop. - 3b.
 Become familiar with your patrol name, emblem, flag, and yell.
 Explain how these items create patrol spirit. - 4a.
-Show how to tie a square knot, two half-hitches, and a taut-line hitch.
+Show how to tie a square knot, two half-hitches, and a tautline hitch.
 Explain how each knot is used. - 4b.
 Show the proper care of a rope by learning how to whip and fuse the ends of different kinds of rope. - 5.
-Tell what you need to know about pocketknife safety. - 6.
-With your parent or guardian, complete the exercises in the pamphlet How to Protect Your Children From Child Abuse: A Parent's Guide and earn the Cyber Chip Award for your grade.1 - 7.
+Tell what you need to know about pocketknife safety and responsibility. - 6.
+With your parent or guardian, complete the exercises in the pamphlet How to Protect Your Children From Child Abuse: A Parent's Guide and earn the Cyber Chip Award for your grade or view the Personal Safety Awareness videos (with your parent or guardian's permission). - 7.
 Since joining the troop and while working on the Scout rank, participate in a Scoutmaster conference.